anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 > _List needs to be prioritized; expect additional objectives to be added, as they arise.
 This represents the _What_, not the _How_.

 1. The implementation of Networking inside the HW Layer should not be visible to the VNF/CNF and should preferably not even be visible to the IaaS/CaaS // TF #2
-1. Provide L3 tenant networks, GWs, SDS, etc.
+1. Provide networks for L3 tenant, GWs, SDS, etc.
 1. CLEANLY decouple interface/reference points between CNTT constituencies
 1. Provide interoperability at layer demarcation/reference points within the NFVI.
 Ex.:
    * any RA couples to RM